-In fiscal year 2020, \$9,632,567 was expended from the Attorney Services Fund.
+In Fiscal Year 2022, \$10,349,890 was expended from the Attorney Services Fund.

-In fiscal year 2021, \$5,787,223 was used to fund the disciplinary process established by the Court in Gov.Bar R. V. No funds were used to fund Gov. Jud.
+In Fiscal Year 2022, \$6,247,988 was used to fund the disciplinary process established by the Court in Gov.Bar R. V and \$0 was used to fund Gov.Jud.
 R. II, "Disciplinary Procedure."
-This is 60.1% of total fund expenditures in fiscal year 2021.
-Of this amount, \$3,289,606 was expended by the Office of Disciplinary Counsel, accounting for the entire operational budget of that office.
+This is 60.4% of total fund expenditures in FY 2022.
+Of this amount, \$3,628,919 was expended by the Office of Disciplinary Counsel, which accounts for the entire operational budget of that office.

-A total of \$650,702 was expended by the Board of Professional Conduct to fund the operations of the Board.
-An additional \$1,846,915 was expended by the Board to reimburse local bar association certified grievance committees for disciplinary-related activities.
+A total of \$694,015 was expended by the Board of Professional Conduct to fund the operations of the Board.
+An additional \$1,925,054 was expended by the Board to reimburse local bar association certified grievance committees for disciplinary-related activities.

 Since 1985, the Supreme Court has allocated moneys from the Attorney Services Fund to compensate clients who are victims of theft, embezzlement, or misappropriation by dishonest attorneys.
-The Lawyers' Fund for Client Protection is established in Gov.Bar R. VIII and is administered by an independent board of commissioners appointed by the Court.
-In fiscal year 2021, the Supreme Court of Ohio approved amendments to Gov.Bar R. VIII increasing the maximum reimbursement amount to \$100,000 and increasing the filing time to five years.
+The Lawyers' Fund for Client Protection is established in Gov.Bar R. VIII and is administered by an independent Board of Commissioners appointed by the Court.

-In fiscal year 2021, \$428,164 was expended by the Board of Commissioners of the Lawyers' Fund for Client Protection for its operations.
-This amount represents 4.5% of Attorney Services Fund expenditures.
-The Supreme Court did not allocate any additional funds to the Lawyers' Fund for Client Protection Trust Fund to replenish that fund in fiscal year 2021.
+In Fiscal Year 2022, \$381,959 was expended by the Board of Commissioners of the Lawyers' Fund for Client Protection for its operations.
+This amount represents 3.7% of Attorney Services Fund expenditures.
+The Supreme Court did not allocate any additional funds to the Lawyers' Fund for Client Protection Trust Fund to replenish that fund in Fiscal Year 2022.

-In fiscal year 2021, the Board awarded a total of \$373,549 from the Trust Fund to reimburse 39 eligible claimants.
-As of June 30, 2021, there were 43 claims pending representing a potential liability to the fund of \$816,277.
-For more information regarding claims filed with the Lawyers' Fund for Client Protection, see the most recent annual report prepared by the Board of Commissioners of the Lawyers' Fund for Client Protection.
+In Fiscal Year 2022, the Board awarded a total of \$787,915.86 from the Trust Fund to reimburse 28 eligible claimants.
+As of June 30, 2022, there were 74 claims pending representing a potential liability to the fund of \$3,221,808.41.
+For more information regarding claims filed with the Lawyers' Fund for Client Protection, please see the most recent annual report prepared by the Board of Commissioners of the Lawyers' Fund for Client Protection.